You'll need:

 fold the corner down to meet the innermost pressed line

+turn the 1/4" fold under and turn under again with the next 1/4".
 It's a little bulky, you could probably trim the bottom layer (the one that is folded straight across, not mitered) a bit.

 Sew around the edge of the pressed seams of the pockets to create a topstitch look as I did.
 (I did this before I sewed the pocket on the body)